1,708 days ago

 From the Outer Planets feed

-From Ashburn (click to change), it will be visible between 21:41 and 04:58.
-It will become accessible at around 21:41, when it rises 7° above your south-eastern horizon, and then reach its highest point in the sky at 01:22, 25° above your southern horizon.
-It will become inaccessible at around 04:58 when it sinks to 8° above your south-western horizon.
+From Ashburn, it will be visible between 21:45 and 04:58.
+It will become accessible around 21:45, when it rises to an altitude of 7° above your south-eastern horizon.
+It will reach its highest point in the sky at 01:22, 25° above your southern horizon.
+It will become inaccessible around 04:58 when it sinks below 7° above your south-western horizon.

 At around the same time that Mars passes opposition, it also makes its closest approach to the Earth – termed its perigee – making it appear at its brightest and largest.

 This happens because when Mars lies opposite to the Sun in the sky, the Earth passes between Mars and the Sun.
 The solar system is lined up with Mars and the Earth on the same side of the Sun, as shown by the configuration labelled perigee in the diagram below: